hychen/ucltip/README.txt

 	    raise CommandNotFound()
 	ucltip.CommandNotFound

-if the command be executed falied, the exception ucltip.CommandExecutedFalur raises
+if the command be executed falied, the exception ucltip.CommandExecutedError raises

 ::